 One of our favorite AR apps yet, Chalk uses augmented reality technology to supercharge tech support for the 21st century.
 Chalk sets up a video call between two devices, where the person getting advice points their rear camera at whatever they need explained to them, and the other person draws on their own screen as they speak their suggestions.
 The person getting the help sees those doodles live, appearing on their screen, falling on the specific buttons, knobs and other parts of what they're looking at.

-At its Sept.
-12 event, Apple teased a new ARKit-based game called The Machines.
+The Machines is so impressive, Apple gave it stage time at last year's iPhone X launch event.
 It's a competitive multiplayer co-op strategy game that involves players (either in online networked play, or locally in the same room) shooting at each other and destroying bases.
-As one player rotated their device, the sound of the game adjusted based around real world obstacles that would obscure traveling sound.
+As one player rotates their device, the sound of the game adjusts based around real world obstacles that would obscure traveling sound.

 Curious about trying your hand at creating AR experiences?
-The Thyngs app provides tools for everyday users to create AR objects and play around with them.
+Thyng provides tools for everyday users to create AR objects and play around with them.
 While one example allowed users to turn themselves into chess pieces, another created a three-by-three grid of football game streams, aka Pigskin Paradise.

-This platform adventure game allows you to drop its world into your home, office, or anywhere else you go.
-As beautiful as Monument Valley, but less confusing, Arise looks to provide a calming and serene way to game.
+ARise is a platform adventure game allows you to drop its world into your home, office, or anywhere else you go.
+As beautiful as Monument Valley, but less confusing, ARise looks to provide a calming and serene way to game.

 Much more legal than carrying around a cadaver, InsightHeart allows you to drop a transparent human body with a thumping heart onto what you see in front of you.
 By moving your phone around the animation, walking closer and closer, you'll learn more about the incredibly vital organ.